Highlights

-- Explore the grandeur of Angkor Wat, the world’s largest religious monument
+- Witness a magical sunrise at Angkor Wat, the world’s largest religious monument

 - Visit Phnom Penh’s Royal Palace and Silver Pagoda

-- Learn about Cambodia’s dark past at Tuol Sleng and the Killing Fields
+- Reflect on Cambodia’s history at Tuol Sleng Genocide Museum and the Killing Fields

-- Ride a cyclo through the French Quarter and visit Wat Phnom
+- A cyclo tour through the French Quarter and visit Wat Phnom

-- Small group touring – solo travellers with their own room
+- Small group touring ‘Solos Only’ maximum 14 travellers

 PRE TOUR STAY